 Addiction Rehab Toronto provides a very comprehensive withdrawal management program here.
-We begin with a medical assessment provided by our doctors that may prescribe medication to help with symptoms of withdrawal.
-Our nurses are present 24/7 that will help arrange the times to administer medication specific to your personal needs.
+We begin with a medical assessment provided by our doctors who may prescribe medication to help with symptoms of withdrawal.
+Our nurses are present 24/7 and will help arrange the times to administer medication specific to your personal needs.

 In this article, we’ll share some tips and other useful information on how to prepare for drug withdrawal symptoms.
 Let’s start by understanding what withdrawal is.